What is franchising?

 Pros and cons for franchising

-There are definitely both pros and cons for choosing to start your business as a franchise and here they are.
+There are definitely both pros and cons of choosing to start your business as a franchise and here they are.

 - Support, advice, training, ready-made business model received from franchisor.